Ateneo de Manila University shooting: Chase and arrest

 In an aftermath video, students and university officials were seen fleeing and screaming while others took care of the victims.
 The assailant escaped the crime scene by threatening a certain Mr. Palma and taking possession of his vehicle.
 After making it to Aurora Boulevard and crashing through several vehicles, he was blocked by a group of people.
 He then fled on foot and later, boarded a public utility mini-bus where he was eventually arrested by responding police officers as they stopped the mini-bus and demanded the suspect to get off.
 The police officers were tipped off by motorcycle riders that the suspect boarded public transportation.

-Persons killed or injured

-Three people were killed in the attack: former Lamitan Mayor Rosita "Rose" Furigay, her aide Victor George Capistrano, and Ateneo security guard Jeneven Bandiala.
-Hannah Furigay, the former mayor's daughter who was among the graduating students, was injured.
-Julia Manabat, mother of another graduating student and a nurse, was also injured.
-The attacker was also wounded by a gunshot fired by security guards of the university.

 Perpetrator

 Chao-Tiao Yumol, a doctor and a resident of Lamitan was identified as the suspected attacker.
 Initial reports stated that the police named the suspect as Ramil Nicodemez Y Hermo but it turned out that the name is Yumol's alias.
 According to the police, Yumol admitted to being the one who carried out the shooting incident.
 He had no permanent residence in Metro Manila and was always on the run to carry out the assassination.
 In 2018, a cease and desist order was issued to Yumol's clinic in Lamitan by the Bangsamoro government.
 Yumol was also the subject of more than 70 cyberlibel complaints filed by the Furigays over his accusations of their involvement in the drug trade and corruption.
 The lawyer of the Furigays denied these allegations.

 The police further said that the lone suspected gunman committed the crime due to "personal motives" as he had a long history of conflict with the Furigays.
 They confiscated from Yumol a 9mm pistol registered under his name.
 Another weapon taken from Yumol, a .45 caliber pistol, was used in the shootings, although this did not belong to Yumol but to a Philippine Army officer named Jeremy Aquino.
 It was reported that Aquino lost the pistol in 2019 when he was assigned in Patikul, Sulu.
 The acting spokesperson of the Armed Forces of the Philippines, Col. Medel Aguilar, confirmed this and emphasized that no army personnel was involved in the shootings.